mikasarkinjain/STL_Viewer_and_Analyzer/README.md

 =======================

 ###About
-This small program provides a simple way to view an imported stl file, a standard 3D modeling file format often used in 3D printing, and ascertain important characteristics including the length, width, height, and number of facets of the model.
+This small program provides a simple way to view an imported stl file, a standard 3D modeling file format often used in 3D printing, and ascertain important model characteristics including length, width, height, and facet number.

 ###Instructions
 Simply download, unpackage, and enter the following into your terminal: